top of page

 Tai Chi Short Form Break Down

-In this 20-part series, I provide the same material I often teach in the Yang Style Short Form classes - taught over two to three months.
+In this 20-part series, I provide the same material I often teach in the Yang Style Short Form classes, which typically span two to three months.
+These videos will guide you step-by-step, making it easy to follow along and master the techniques at your own pace.

 Yang Style Short Form - Part 1